cdsittampalam/documentation/docs/Deposit & Withdraw.md

 ### View Transactions

-You can view deposit transactions to one or more deposit funds in Qredo.
-Click:
+You can view deposit transactions to one or more deposit funds in Qredo .

 ![TXicon](doc-images/TXicon.png)